cojalexandru/pickable_orbs/src/main/resources/data/pickableorbs/readme/readme.md

 ">     "pickup-message": "<string message>", -> Sets the message that the player should receive when he pickups up this orb." +
 ">     "animation": <true/false>, -> Toggles the animation for this orb." +
-">     "sound": <true/false>, -> Toggles the sound for this orb." +
-">     "follow-player": <true/false>, -> Toggles the follow player function (exactly how an Experience Orb does in vanilla) for this orb." +
+">     "bottleable": <true/false>, -> Toggles between the player being able to pick the orb up with a bottle or not." + ">     "sound": <true/false>, -> Toggles the sound for this orb." + ">     "follow-player": <true/false>, -> Toggles the follow player function (exactly how an Experience Orb does in vanilla) for this orb." +
 ">     "pickup-delay": <time in ticks (20 ticks = 1 second)> -> Sets the pickup delay(the amount of time that has to pass after the orb was spawned so that a player can pick it up) of this orb." +